 Repatriate Homelands for Cultural and Subsistence Preservation

 Tazlina tribal leadership held a two-day, Vision to Action workshop in 2011 that initiated remediation of the burned school facility brownfield site.
-After an EPA and Alaska Department of Environmental Conservation-approved clean up of the land, conducted by the Archdiocese of Anchorage in 2014, the Archdiocese wants to sell the land, and has entered into a contract with the Native Village of Tazlina.
+After an EPA and Alaska Department of Environmental Conservation-approved clean up of the land, conducted by the Archdiocese of Anchorage in 2014, and a fundraising campaign from 2018 – 2022, the Archdiocese is selling the land to the Native Village of Tazlina for $1,673,185.

-In the Tribe’s vision, the 462-acre parcel would once again serve as a cultural gathering place for village members, Ahtna Natives, and visitors.
+In the Tribe’s vision, the 462-acre parcel will once again serve as a cultural gathering place for village members, Ahtna Natives, and visitors.

 The property will host subsistence use fish wheels (and contribute to fisheries research), a community garden, a green-energy community hall and cultural center, a tribal college, and a church hall.
 A conservation easement will be added to a portion of the river shoreline land, protecting subsistence fish wheel sites in perpetuity.